 record Only public sections are allowed in the definition or in any of its components (i.e., equation, algorithm, initial equa- tion, initial algorithm and protected sections are not al- lowed).
 The elements of a record may not have prefixes input, output, inner, outer, stream, or flow.
 Enhanced with implicitly available record constructor function, see section 12.6.
-Additionally, record components can be used as component references in expressions and in the left hand side of assignments, subject to normal type compatibility rules.
-The components directly declared in a record may only be of specialized class record and type. type May only be predefined types, enumerations, array of type, or classes extending from type. model Identical to class, the basic class concept, i.e., no restric- tions and no enhancements. block Same as model with the restriction that each connector component of a block must have prefixes input and/or output for all connector variables.
+The components directly declared in a record may only be of specialized class record or type. type May only be predefined types, enumerations, array of type, or classes extending from type. model Identical to class, the basic class concept, i.e., no restric- tions and no enhancements. block Same as model with the restriction that each connector component of a block must have prefixes input and/or output for all connector variables.
 [The purpose is to model input/output blocks of block diagrams.
 Due to the restrictions on input and output prefixes, connections be- tween blocks are only possible according to block diagram semantic] function See section 12.2 for restrictions and enhancements of func- tions.
 Enhanced to allow the function to contain an exter- nal function interface.
 [Non-function specialized classes do not have this property.] connector Only public sections are allowed in the definition or in any of its components (i.e., equation, algorithm, initial equa- tion, initial algorithm and protected sections are not al- lowed).
-Enhanced to allow connect() to components of connector classes.
+Enhanced to allow connect () to components of connector classes.
 The elements of a connector may not have prefixes inner, or outer.
 May only contain components of special- ized class connector, record and type. package May only contain declarations of classes and constants.
-Enhanced to allow import of elements of packages.
+En- hanced to allow import of elements of packages.
 (See also chapter 13 on packages.)

 operator record Similar to record; but operator overloading is possible, and due to this the typing rules are different - see chapter 6.
 It is not legal to extend from an operator record (or con- nector inheriting from operator record), except if the new class is an operator record or connector that is declared as a short class definition, whose modifier is either empty or only modify the default attributes for the component elements directly inside the operator record.
 An operator record can only extend from an operator record [as short class definition, and not from another specialized class].
 It is not legal to extend from any of its enclosing scopes.
-(See chapter 14). operator Similar to package; but may only contain declarations of - functions.
+(See chapter 14). operator Similar to package; but may only contain declarations of functions.
 May only be placed directly in an operator record.
-(See also chapter 14). operator function Shorthand for an operator with exactly one function; same - restriction as function class and in addition may only be placed directly in an operator record. [" operator function foo end foo; " is conceptually treated as operator foo function foo1 end foo1; end foo; 1
+(See also chapter 14). operator function Shorthand for an operator with exactly one function; same restriction as function class and in addition may only be placed directly in an operator record.[" operator function foo end foo; " is conceptually treated as operator foo function foo1 end foo1; end foo;